-WHEREAS, the Issuer is issuing its Bond Anticipation Notes, Series 2019A dated the date hereof, in the principal amount of \$35,461,125 (the "Notes") on the date hereof; and
+WHEREAS, the Issuer is issuing its County College Bonds, Series 2020 (Federally Taxable) dated February \, 2020, in the principal amount of \$\\\\\ (the "Bonds") on the date hereof; and

-WHEREAS, the Notes are being issued pursuant to a bond ordinance adopted by the Issuer on January 21, 2016 and a resolution adopted by the Issuer on September 19, 2019; and
+WHEREAS, the Bonds are being issued pursuant Local Bond Law of the State of New Jersey (N.J.S.A.
+40A:2-1 et seq.), a refunding bond ordinance finally adopted by the Issuer on October 17, 2019 and a resolution adopted by the Issuer on October 17, 2019; and

 WHEREAS, the Securities and Exchange Commission (the "SEC") pursuant to the Securities Exchange Act of 1934, as amended and supplemented (codified on the date hereof at 15 U.S.C.
-77 et seq.) (the "Securities Exchange Act") has adopted amendments to its Rule 15c2-12 (codified at 17 C.F.R. §240.15c2-12) ("Rule 15c2-12") effective July 3, 1995 which generally prohibit a broker, dealer, or municipal securities dealer from purchasing or selling municipal securities, such as the Notes, unless such broker, dealer or municipal securities dealer has reasonably determined that an issuer of municipal securities or an obligated person has undertaken in a written agreement or contract for the benefit of holders of such securities to provide certain annual financial information and material event notices to the MSRB (as defined herein); and
+77 et seq.) (the "Securities Exchange Act") has adopted amendments to its Rule 15c2-12 (codified at 17 C.F.R. §240.15c2-12) ("Rule 15c2-12") effective July 3, 1995 which generally prohibit a broker, dealer, or municipal securities dealer from purchasing or selling municipal securities, such as the Bonds, unless such broker, dealer or municipal securities dealer has reasonably determined that an issuer of municipal securities or an obligated person has undertaken in a written agreement or contract for the benefit of holders of such securities to provide certain annual financial information and material event notices to the MSRB (as defined herein); and

-WHEREAS, the Issuer represented in its Notice of Sale dated October 2, 2019 (the "Notice of Sale") that it would deliver on the closing date for the Notes a "Continuing Disclosure Certificate" pursuant to which the Issuer will agree to provide at the times and to the persons described in Rule 15c2-12 the material event notices pursuant to Rule 15c2-12; and
+WHEREAS, the Issuer represented in the Bond Purchase Contract dated January \\\, 2020 (the "Purchase Contract") that it would deliver on the closing date for the Bonds a "Continuing Disclosure Certificate" pursuant to which the Issuer will agree to provide at the times and to the persons described in Rule 15c2-12 the annual financial information and material event notices on a continual basis pursuant to Rule 15c2-12; and

-WHEREAS, on October , 2019, the Issuer accepted the bid of , as the underwriter (the "Underwriter") for the purchase of the Notes; and
+WHEREAS, on January \\\, 2020, the Issuer executed the Purchase Contract with RBC Capital Markets, LLC (the "Underwriter") for the purchase of the Bonds; and